Apoorv7/Django-PizzaApi-App/README.md

 * [Install Postgresql](https://www.postgresql.org/)
 * [Install pgAdmin4](https://www.pgadmin.org/download/)

+* Then open pgAdmin4 and create a database dpa.
 * After installing these you can download the zip file of the github link and open the folder in Visual Studio Code app.
 * In visual studio you have to install the remaining dependencies which you can find in the requirements.txt file.
 * To download the dependencies you can use this command :-
     ```